GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ### The Problem Statement

-You operate a service and want to allow your users to sign-in using Verifiable Credentials from a mobile wallet.
+You operate a service and want to allow your users to sign in using Verifiable Credentials from a mobile wallet.
 But building that takes considerable time and expertise.

 ### The Solution

-A service provider can run this dockerized bridge software, that acts as a normal OIDC Provider towards the service.
-That means, any service supporting OIDC or OAuth 2.0 for sign-ins can immediately be upgraded to accept sign-ins with Verifiable Credentials.
+A service provider can run this dockerized bridge software that acts as a normal OIDC Provider toward the service.
+That means any service supporting OIDC or OAuth 2.0 for sign-ins can immediately be upgraded to accept sign-ins with Verifiable Credentials.
 When setting up the bridge software, you can configure what Verifiable Credentials are accepted and how the data within is put into `id_token` or `access_token`.

-As a contribution to Gaia-X infrastructure, the ultimate goal here is to enable users to use their Gaia-X Participant Credentials to access systems, while making integration simpler through using established SSO protocols.
+As a contribution to Gaia-X infrastructure, the ultimate goal here is to enable users to use their Gaia-X Participant Credentials to access systems while making integration simpler through the use of established SSO protocols.
 The bridge can also be configured to use other Verifiable Credentials.

 ## Architecture

-There are two main components to this project and some additional containers for monitoring and databases.
-A company (or at least a small consortium) wanting to support SSI in their existing (or new) systems, is expected to run this full setup to avoid introducing a middle man:
+There are two main components to this project, as well as some additional containers for monitoring and databases.
+A company (or at least a small consortium) wanting to support SSI in their existing (or new) systems is expected to run this full setup to avoid introducing a middleman:

 ```mermaid
 graph LR